French TGV maker Alstom in talks to buy Bombardier rail unit

 The decision to nix that deal was criticized by some European governments who want to create large European companies in various sectors that are capable of competing with state-backed companies in China and as well as U.S. multinationals.

+French Finance minister Bruno Le Maire welcomed the offer as “excellent news for France, Europe and Canada.”

+He said he will meet with the EU’s executive vice president, Margrethe Vestager, Tuesday about the proposed acquisition, which will need to be approved by the bloc’s competition authorities.

-Buying Bombardier Transportation, for example, would help Alstom compete with China’s CRRC, which has been growing its business outside of its home country.
+Buying Bombardier Transportation would help Alstom compete with China’s CRRC, which has been growing its business outside of its home country.

-Bombardier Transportation is focused on commuter trains and last year made almost CA$11 billion ($8.5 billion) in sales.
-A takeover could cost around $7 billion, according to reports including by the Wall Street Journal, which cited people saying a preliminary agreement had already been reached.
+Bombardier Transportation is focused on commuter trains and last year made almost $8.5 billion in sales.

 Shares in Bombardier have dropped some 70% since a peak in 2018, while Alstom’s have risen 30% in the same period.